paulscherrerinstitute/wica-http/EPICS_TESTS.md

 Caveat Emptor: maybe there are/were bugs in the test software which would completely invalidate some of the points below !!

-1. Although useful information is given in the CA library README file there is currently no Javadoc for the methods offered by the CA library.
+1. Although useful information is given in the ca library README file there is currently no Javadoc for the methods offered by the ca library.
 This means there is no real contract of behaviour and the developer must guess the costs of the various operations (or make tests like I did).
 For example it would be useful to know which operations result in a network round-trip and which do not ?
 Also what thread-safety guarantees does the library offer ?
 And what threads will be used when performing notifications via the asynchronous method interfaces ?
 Since nothing is really